U.S. ZAI Claim Form Frequently Asked Questions

 If ZAI was installed in a structure which you own or rent, or have owned or rented, and you incurred expense removing, abating (to include re-insulation cost) or containing the ZAI, you are entitled to submit a claim.
 In order for your claim to be successful, and for you to receive compensation, certain evidentiary requirements must be met.
 Those requirements are set forth in the claim form and can also be found in Section 5.4 of the ZAI TDP.
 There may be instances, such as might occur in a real estate negotiation, where the parties agree as to who would have the rights to the claim.
 Absent such an agreement the Trustee will resolve any dispute as equity may dictate.

-Note: Abatement contractors, municipalities, and other entities are not proper claimants and may not file claims on behalf of homeowners.
+Note: Abatement contractors, municipalities, weatherization agencies, and other entities, non-profit or otherwise, are not proper claimants and may not file claims on behalf of homeowners.
 Abatement contractors are eligible to receive reimbursement on behalf of homeowners when authorized by the homeowners on Part IV of the claim form.

 - Does the Trust reimburse commercial buildings with Zonolite insulation?